-The U.S. Department of Energy (DOE) Collegiate Wind Competition challenges undergraduate students from multiple disciplines to design, build, and test a wind turbine to perform according to a customized, market data-derived business plan; and to deliver formal presentations demonstrating their knowledge of key market drivers and deployment acceleration opportunities.
-The DOE Collegiate Wind Competition contests are designed to interest students from a variety of engineering, business, and social science programs, engaging them in a project—a complex task with no single solution, a test that inspires ingenuity—that provides real-world experience as they prepare to enter the workforce.
+The U.S. Department of Energy Collegiate Wind Competition challenges teams of undergraduate students to design a wind turbine based on market research, develop a business plan to market the product, build and test the turbine against set requirements, and demonstrate knowledge of current and emerging issues facing the wind industry.
+The Collegiate Wind Competition contests are designed to engage students from a variety of engineering, business, communications, and social science programs in a complex task with no single solution, providing real-world experience as they prepare to enter the workforce.
 Learn more about the competition from our video, Shaping Tomorrow's Wind Energy Leaders.

 Teams present technical design plans to a panel of judges and test turbines against performance criteria in an on-site wind tunnel.

 Market research informs turbine design and business plan development.
 Teams present their plans to judges and pitch their product to a public audience.